Watch out for these eBay scams!

 Whilst most of us are familiar with the term caveat emptor (“buyer beware”) the term caveat venditor (“seller beware”) is not so well known.

 On hearing this sad tale, we decided to investigate.
 Is it right that this can happen to honest sellers?
+What other scams are out there?
 And what can you do protect yourself?

 Safety on eBay